It’s easy to get a good mix going if you have a set idea of what you’re trying to accomplish.

 We could decide to completely squash down a room microphone for a punchier drum sound, but we would never compress a beautiful vocal to such an extreme.

-For a simple vocal compression trick that tightens up the vocal without really pushing it too hard try using just a low 2:1 ratio with a really low threshold so it’s always compressing a tiny bit.
+For a simple vocal compression trick that tightens up the vocal without really pushing it too hard try using just a low 2:1 ratio with a low threshold, so it’s always compressing a tiny bit.

 That compresses the vocal at all times while still allowing it to breathe and be dynamic.